How To Do HIIT Workouts [Infographic HIIT Blast]

 Do remember to warm up for 5 minutes before you start a HIIT session and do cool down exercises for 5 minutes when you’re done.

-Your work to rest ratio will depend on your level of fitness.
+Your work intervals to rest periods will depend on your level of fitness.
 If you’re a beginner, your work:rest ratio will be 1:2.
 That means 30 seconds high intensity followed by 1 minute of rest.

 You’ll do this for 10 to 15 minutes and for as many sets as you can fit into the duration you’re working out.